coladimeji/metadata_postman/README.md

 then create a file example products.js

-inswrt all variable code to implemt GET PATCH ELETE etc
+inswrt all variable code to implemt GET PATCH DELETE etc

 go to terminal and iniate node